jbahamon/jbahamon.github.io/_posts/2021-01-22-graphics-and-sprites.markdown

 ### Characters

 Crono Trigger's main character has a 15x36px idle sprite, used for both local exploration and combat.
-However, in contrast to FF6 and Golden Sun (detailed below) this size is larger for some actions and characters.
+However, in contrast to FFVI and Golden Sun (detailed below) this size is larger for some actions and characters.
 Movement is 4-directional sprite-wise, but 8-directional in regards to controls.